 A range of different topics will be introduced from everyday life and daily news using TV, radio and newspaper articles, covering topics such as education, the environment, transport, science and technology, art, politics, news in brief, etc. Suggestions and ideas will be discussed at the beginning of the term.

 By the end of this course you should be able to...

-Learning outcomes will be discussed at the beginning of the course and agreed between the tutor and the students.
+Learning outcomes will be discussed at the beginning of the course.

 What level is the course and do I need any particular skills?